Africa Roundup: Jumia’s post-IPO earnings, Gokada’s $5.3M raise, Facebook’s fake-news purge, Joe Montana’s fintech investment – TechCrunch

 Gokada differs from other ride-hail ventures in that it doesn’t split fare revenue with drivers.
 Gokada charges drivers a flat-fee of 3,000 Nigerian Naira a day (around $8) to work on their platform.
 The company looks to generate a larger share of its revenue from building a commercial network around its driver community.

 More American sports celebrities are getting involved in African tech.
-Serena Williams invested in Andela, NBA star Andre Iguodala joined Jumia’s board, and in May, NFL hall-of-famer Joe Montana invested in African fintech startup Chipper Cash.
+Serena Williams invested in Andela, NBA star Andre Iguodala joined Jumia’s board and, in May, NFL hall-of-famer Joe Montana invested in African fintech startup Chipper Cash.

 The Africa focused no-fee, cross-border payment startup raised a $2.4 million seed round led by Deciens Capital.